 Written for the beginner naturalist, this field guide will help your kids identify the trees they see on their adventures big and small.

-FOR CAMPING KIDS
+FOR CAMPING ADVENTURES

 To help bring a little more light to your after-dark outdoor activities (reading in a tent, etc.), consider a lantern.
 This solar inflatable lantern is battery-free, takes up little storage space and can handle being dropped by little hands.
 In case of charging issues, you can also consider this inexpensive AA-battery-powered lantern.